-As at 31 March 2022, the Group had total bank borrowings of HK\$1,448.0 million.
-After netting off bank balances and cash of HK\$284.0 million and comparing with the Group's shareholders' funds of HK\$3,994.3 million, the Group's net gearing ratio as at 31 March 2022 was 0.29 (2021: 0.68).
+As at 31 March 2023, the Group had total bank borrowings of HK\$1,434.2 million.
+After netting off cash and cash equivalents of HK\$61.1 million and comparing with the Group's shareholders' funds of HK\$3,608.4 million, the Group's net gearing ratio as at 31 March 2023 was 0.38 (2022: 0.29).
 All of the bank borrowings are subject to floating interest rates.
 The Group will closely monitor and manage its exposure to the interest rate fluctuations and will consider engaging hedging instruments as and when appropriate.

-As at 31 March 2022, the Group had unused banking facilities of HK\$245.0 million which could be utilised to finance the construction of properties and the working capital of the Group.
-During the Year, a total of HK\$660.1 million bank borrowings were drawn down to finance the redevelopment projects in Hong Kong, the repurchase of the Guaranteed Notes and the working capital of the Group.
-An aggregate amount of HK\$607.4 million of the Group's borrowings will be due for repayment after one year in accordance with the repayment schedules.
-An aggregate amount of HK\$840.6 million of the Group's borrowings was classified as current liability since the lenders have the rights to demand immediate repayment.
+As at 31 March 2023, the Group had unused banking facilities of HK\$169.8 million which could be utilised to finance the construction of properties and the working capital of the Group.
+During the Year, bank borrowings of HK\$64.5 million were drawn down to finance the redevelopment project in the United Kingdom.
+As at 31 March 2023, the Group's borrowings in aggregate amounting to HK\$717.6 million are due for repayment in the coming twelve months according to the repayment schedules.
+Additionally, an aggregate amount of HK\$311.7 million is due more than one year but was classified as current liability since the lenders have the rights to demand immediate repayment.
 The Group will continue to closely monitor its liquidity and working capital requirements to ensure appropriate financing arrangements are made when necessary.

-For overseas subsidiaries, joint ventures, associates and other investments with cashflows denominated in foreign currencies, the Group endeavours to establish a natural hedge for debt financing with an appropriate level of borrowings in the same currencies.
-In this respect, the borrowings of the Group and its joint ventures and associates, to which the Group has provided guarantees, are denominated in Hong Kong dollars, Canadian dollars and Pound Sterling.
-For the Year, an unrealised gain on exchange differences of HK\$41.7 million was credited as other comprehensive income, mainly arising from translations of operations in Canada and the PRC due to the appreciation of Canadian dollars and Renminbi.
-A majority of the Group's cash and cash equivalent are denominated in Hong Kong dollars and Canadian dollars while the Group's other assets and liabilities are denominated in Hong Kong dollars, Renminbi, Macau Pataca, Pound Sterling, United States dollars and Canadian dollars.
+For overseas subsidiaries, associates, joint ventures and other investments with cash flows denominated in foreign currencies, the Group endeavours to establish a natural hedge for debt financing with an appropriate level of borrowings in the same currencies.
+In this respect, the borrowings of the Group and its associates and joint ventures, to which the Group has provided guarantees, are denominated in Hong Kong dollars, Canadian dollars and Pound Sterling.
+For the Year, an unrealised loss on exchange differences of HK\$139.8 million was debited as other comprehensive expense, mainly arising from translations of operations in Canada, the United Kingdom and the PRC due to the depreciation of Canadian dollars, Pound Sterling and Renminbi.
+A majority of the Group's cash and cash equivalent are denominated in Hong Kong dollars and Canadian dollars while the Group's other assets and liabilities are denominated in Hong Kong dollars, Renminbi, Macau Pataca, Pound Sterling, US dollars and Canadian dollars.
 Though no hedging instruments have been engaged, the Group will closely monitor its foreign exchange risk exposure.